A niche remedy for the dynamical problems of neutral theory: Results

+If the first species competes with one or more symmetric species, the full multivariate stochastic dynamics of Eq.~\ref{nichezerosummaster} can be reduced to a univariate master equation for the marginal dynamics of the first species (\ref{numericalintegration}).
+Fig.~\ref{moranstochintegration} plots the temporal evolution of the conditional abundance probability distribution, $P_{cn_1,\tau}$, as determined by Eq.~\ref{asymmPnM} after excluding situations in which the first species reaches total extinction or complete dominance.
 Panels 1a, 1b, and 1c correspond, respectively, to scenarios of neutrality, interspecific exceeding intraspecific competition, and intraspecific exceeding interspecific competition.
 In all cases, the conditional probabilities approach a quasi-stationary distribution at long times.
 Compared to the neutral case, an excess of interspecific competition destabilizes the system by inducing a bimodal distribution where one of the two species dominates over short time scales with a high probability.
-This bistability corresponds to an unstable fixed-point of the mean dynamics and signals a stochastic Allee effect where quasi-extinctions in the first species occur in transitions from the upper to the lower abundance mode.
+This bistability corresponds to an unstable fixed-point of the mean dynamics and signals a stochastic Allee effect that accelerates the extinction of rare species.
 By contrast, an excess of intraspecific competition generates a single peak in the conditional distribution.
 This peak is a metastability that corresponds to a stable fixed-point of the mean dynamics.
-Although absorbing states in the simple Moran model guarantee monodominance by a single species at long times, a metastability for coexistence delays extinction on intermediate time scales.
+In the $J\rightarrow\infty$ limit, the peaks of $P_{cn_1,\tau}$ approach delta functions, demographic stochasticity vanishes, and the mean dynamics of the Levins niche model (Eq.~\ref{nichezerosumode}) are recovered.
+For finite $J$, absorbing states guarantee monodominance by a single species at long times, while niche dynamics accelerate or delay extinction on intermediate time scales.

-Parallels between the phenomenology of niche stabilization for ordinary dynamics and zero-sum dynamics suggest the possibility of a formal connection between the two theories.
-In \ref{zerosumtoordinary}, we extend the multivariate Moran model and its mean dynamics to allow for empty space.
+In Online Resource 5, we extend the multivariate Moran model and its mean dynamics to allow for empty space.
 Summations run to $S+1$ and the stochastic variable $N_{S+1}(\tau)$ tracks the number of unoccupied patches.
-For large zero-sum communities where the vast majority of spaces are unoccupied, population dynamics are well-approximated, after a rescaling of time, by ordinary dynamics.
-Fig.~\ref{theorysumm} summarizes connections among the niche stabilized stochastic processes and mean dynamics of the first two sections.
+For large zero-sum communities where the vast majority of spaces are unoccupied, population dynamics are well-approximated, after a rescaling of time, by non-zero-sum dynamics.
+Fig.~\ref{theorysumm} summarizes connections among the blended stochastic processes and deterministic models developed in the first part of this paper.
 All models contain a neutral theory in the symmetric limit.